-Teamsters Strike At Fresno State
+Teamsters strike at Fresno State

-Teamsters Local 2010 took to several corners around Fresno State on Feb.
+FRESNO, Calif. — Teamsters Local 2010 took to several corners around Fresno State on Feb.
 17 for a week’s worth of protests.

 The union represents skilled workers like electricians, painters and plumbers.
 Now, they’re saying the CSU has failed to meet their contractually agreed upon wages.